nrfconnect/sdk-nrf/samples/zigbee/network_coordinator/README.rst

 Optionally, you can use this sample with one or both of the following samples:

-* The :ref:`Zigbee light bulb <zigbee_light_bulb_sample>` sample programmed on one or more separate devices.
+* The :ref:`Zigbee Light bulb <zigbee_light_bulb_sample>` sample programmed on one or more separate devices.
-* The :ref:`Zigbee light switch <zigbee_light_switch_sample>` sample programmed on one or more separate devices.
+* The :ref:`Zigbee Light switch <zigbee_light_switch_sample>` sample programmed on one or more separate devices.

 You can mix different development kits.

 Overview
 ********

-This Zigbee network coordinator sample demonstrates the Zigbee Coordinator role and implements two clusters (Basic and Identify) that used to be required by the Zigbee Home Automation profile.
+This Zigbee Network coordinator sample demonstrates the Zigbee Coordinator role and implements two clusters (Basic and Identify) that used to be required by the Zigbee Home Automation profile.
 It is a minimal implementation that supports only the network steering commissioning mechanism.
 The Basic cluster provides attributes and commands for determining basic information about the node.
-The Identify cluster allows to put the device into the identification mode, which provides a way to locate the device.
+The Identify cluster allows to set the device into the identification mode, which provides a way to locate the device.

 Configuration
 *************